Learning from Protein Structure with Geometric Vector Perceptrons: Methods

+where $g$ is a sequence of two GVPs.
+These graph propagation and feed-forward steps update the vector features at each node in addition to its scalar features.

 In computational protein design, the network learns a generative model over the space of protein sequences conditioned on the given backbone structure.
-Following \citet{ingraham2019generative}, we frame this as an \textit{autoregressive} task and use a masked encoder-decoder architecture to capture the joint distribution over all positions: for each position $i$, the network models the distribution over amino acids at $i$ based on the complete structure graph, as well as the sequence information at positions $j < i$.
-The encoder first performs graph propagation on the structural information only.
-Then, sequence information is added to the graph, and the decoder performs further graph propagation where incoming messages $\mathbf{h}_m^{(i\rightarrow j)}$ for $i\ge j$ are computed only with the encoder embeddings.
-Finally, we use one last GVP with 20-way scalar output and softmax activation to output the probability of the amino acids.
+Following \citet{ingraham2019generative}, we frame this as an \emph{autoregressive} task and use a masked encoder-decoder architecture to capture the joint distribution over all positions: for each $i$, the network models the distribution at $i$ based on the complete structure graph, as well as the sequence information at positions $j < i$.
+The encoder first performs three graph propagation steps on the structural information only.
+Then, sequence information is added to the graph, and the decoder performs three further graph propagation steps where incoming messages $\mathbf{h}_m^{(j\rightarrow i)}$ for $j\ge i$ are computed only with the encoder embeddings.
+Finally, we use one last GVP with 20-way scalar softmax output to predict the probability of the amino acids.

-The MQA network, structure encoder, and masked decoder each use 3 graph propagation layers.
-The feed-forward modules consist of $2$ GVPs and the message-gather function uses 3.
+In model quality assessment, we use three graph propagation steps and perform regression against the true quality score of a candidate structure, a global scalar property.
+To obtain a single global representation, we apply a node-wise GVP to reduce all node embeddings to scalars.
+We then average the representations across all nodes and apply a final dense feed-forward network to output the network's prediction.